 How Is Wood Mulch Made?

 As wood mulch is so common and effective, most providers have its creation down to a science.
 Mulch providers purchase raw wood and bark from local lumber companies.
 To grind the wood to shreds or chunks, mulch providers use mills and mulchers.
-Not only do we use top-quality hardwood to make mulch, but we inspect our product thoroughly for inorganic impurities and insects before selling.
+Not only do we use top-quality hardwood to make our ground covering, but we inspect our product thoroughly for inorganic impurities and insects before selling.

 How Is Red Mulch Made?